Robert Pinchon (naturalist)

-Reverend Father Robert Pinchon (10 September 1913 – 16 April 1980) was a priest, naturalist and archaeologist who lived most of his life on Martinique.
+Père Robert Pinchon (10 September 1913 – 16 April 1980) was a priest, naturalist and archaeologist who lived most of his life on Martinique.

 Life

 He was born in Provin, Seine et Marne, in 1913.
 After his ordination to the Congregation of the Holy Spirit, he studied science at university, obtaining a doctorate.
 He was appointed professor at the diocesan college in Fort-de-France, Martinique.
 He was happy with an appointment where much scientific categorisation of fauna had yet to be done, which he expressed with the words "que ce soit pour toujours" ("may it be forever").

 Career

 Robert Pinchon arrived on Martinique in 1945, where he took up the post of professor of natural sciences at the College Seminary.
 He was an educator who opened up the natural world to young Martinicians and networks of fellow scientists.
 He was a corresponding member of the National Museum of Natural History in France.
 He also called the first congress of the International Association for Caribbean Archaeology, bringing together all those studying the Caribbean and the South American mainland.
 In 1952, he discovered a pre-Columbian site at Petite Rivière; part of a series of discoveries made at that time, evidencing Amerindian life in La Désirade, including the vaulted structure at Pain, on the plateau, and of the Kikali cave dig directed by Jacques Petitjean Roget.
-He also ecavated sites at Marigot and Sainte Marie, discovering Caribbean and Arawak pottery created by populations which had gone by the end of the 15th century.
+He also excavated sites at Marigot and Sainte Marie, discovering Caribbean and Arawak pottery created by populations which had gone by the end of the 15th century.